wduquette/value/journal.md

 ## Things to remember to do

+*   Add example of defining an external type to the MoltValue doc comment.
 *   Ponder:
     *   Make `MoltValue::as_other` use the parsing error as its error message.
     *   External types should define FromStr so that the error message will